cpiker/condaCDF/README.md

 For more information on using pycdf, see the SpacePy [pycdf webpage](https://spacepy.github.io/pycdf.html).

-## Build
+## Package Maintenance
-These instructions are only for package manatainers.
+These instructions are only for package manatainers, though anyone can be a package maintainer, so dive in :)

 First, activate your conda environment:
 ```bash